Sifaldin/cypress-automated-testing/README.md

-### Ngx-Admin Angular 8 application from akveo.com
+### Angular 8 - Cypress

-This is modified and more lightweight version of original application to practice UI Automation with Cypress.
+## This is modified and more lightweight version of an original application to practice UI Automation with Cypress.

-The original repo is here: https://github.com/akveo/ngx-admin